 Whether you’re looking as an owner-occupier or investor, location is one of your most important considerations.
-It’s important to understand where an OTP(Off the Plan) project is located with relation to transport infrastructure like freeway access; educational institutions; train, tram and bus stops, and amenities including shopping and cafes.
+It’s important to understand where an OTP (Off the Plan) project is located with relation to transport infrastructure like freeway access; educational institutions; train, tram and bus stops, and amenities including shopping and cafes.

-Consider the location related to your preferences: if you want tranquility, a property in a busy street or precinct may not be suitable.
+Consider the location related to your preferences: if you want tranquillity, a property in a busy street or precinct may not be suitable.
 Likewise, if you are after a family home, preference properties close to educational institutions.

-For Owner-Occupiers: You will be living in this property and you need to be sure that the location of the project will give you what you want: whether that is tree-lined tranquillity or connection to the vibrancy of Melbourne food and shopping areas.
+You will be living in this property and you need to be sure that the location of the project will give you what you want: whether that is tree-lined tranquillity or connection to the vibrancy of Melbourne food and shopping areas.

 1b.
 Choosing your property type